-Touch probe cycles are programmed via G functions in DIN PLUS.
+Touch probe cycles are programmed in DIN PLUS using G codes.
 Just like the fixed cycles, also the touch probe cycles use transfer parameters.

 To simplify programming, the TNC shows a graphic during cycle definition.
 The appropriate input parameters are displayed in the help graphic (see figure at right).